redmix-run/redmix/docs/docs/create-cedar-app.md

 ## Running the development server

-Once the Create Redwood app has finished running, you can start your development server by running the following command:
+Once the Create Cedar app has finished running, you can start your development server by running the following command:

 ```terminal
 cd <your-app-name>